Home Log in Sign up Profile Log out

 A beautiful church in a Sicilian village

-Sicilian is more than just a dialect it's a living language that reflects the depth and complexity of Sicily’s rich history.
+Sicilian is more than just a dialect, it’s a living language that reflects the depth and complexity of Sicily’s rich history.
 Spoken by around five million people both on the island and in Sicilian communities abroad, the language reveals the many cultures that have influenced Sicily over the centuries.

 A Language Forged by History